inugami-dev64/ut-db-orm/README.md

 <h2>Deliverables</h2>
 The end result should pass all tests that are written for you.
 There is no point in fooling said tests as they are only there for your benefit!
 <h6>For instructions on running tests, look below</h6>
-If all is well, please send your code to your supervisor in Discord in ZIP format.
+If all is well, share the repository with your lab supervisor for POINTS.

 <h2>Running tests</h2>
 If all assignments are done correctly then all tests should pass.